robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-5-ect-theory.md

 Emphasising the need for pupils to assess the progress they are making as they go.

 _What is working?
-What isn't working?
+What isn’t working?
 Why am I finding this challenging?_

 #### Evaluate